Support from the NHS

 The National Centre for Clinincal Excellence (NICE) has guidelines on what services should be provided through the NHS for people experiencing eating disorders.

-There is also a guide on the BEAT website to NHS services.
+There is also a guide on the BEAT website to other support services.

 MIND are a national charity which supports mental health.
 MIND offers a range of services to help people lead healthy and fulfilling lives.
 MIND have some places for longer term counselling.

 Share are a local charity which offers psychotherapy services including Art Thearpy, CBT and Person-Centred Psychotherapy.
 There are some places for longer term therapy.

 IAPT (Improving Access to Psychological Therapies) is a NHS service which provide psychological treatments for anybody suffering from stress, anxiety and depression.

 Chilypep (Children & Young People’s Empowerment Project) is a local Sheffield charity.
 Chilypep works in some of the most disadvantaged areas of Sheffield and with some of the most excluded groups of children and young people, supporting them to make a positive contribution to their communities and neighbourhoods.

 The service is for adult carers who are looking after someone who is also an adult (aged 18+).
 The organisation offers a range of services across the city.